If you are looking for the best way to tie your content and SEO strategy together content clusters are the best way to see impactful results.

 From there, you would want to dive into the subcategories listed under every main category.
-For a brand like Crate&Barrel this could mean creating an almost countless amount of clusters.
+For a brand like Crate&Barrel this could mean creating an almost countless amount of core topic clusters.
 The more content you put out around these specific topics, the better your core transactional pages will perform.

 This is why it’s key to make sure you are building out truly holistic clusters around your target pages and not simply putting our four articles around each- it’s likely not enough.
 It’s important to remember that you can drip this content out and continue to build upon your existing articles by going back and linking to your new content.
 Creating a cluster around each doesn’t mean you need to write 20 articles in a row on sofas.
 Just be conscious of clustering all your content around sofas together through a strong internal linking strategy.